elastic/terraform-provider-elasticstack/docs/data-sources/elasticsearch_enrich_policy.md

 - `name` (String) The name of the policy.

-### Optional

-- `elasticsearch_connection` (Block List, Max: 1, Deprecated) Elasticsearch connection configuration block.
-This property will be removed in a future provider version.
-Configure the Elasticsearch connection via the provider configuration instead. (see [below for nested schema](#nestedblock--elasticsearch_connection))

 ### Read-Only

 - `enrich_fields` (Set of String) Fields to add to matching incoming documents.
 These fields must be present in the source indices.